UPES Dehradun BA Admissions 2026

 Also Read,

-To get clarity on what is the Normalization Score in CUET, students are required to understand that normalization is a process of measuring and converting raw scores into a single scale and each value to be on the same scale.
+To get clarity on what is the normalization score in CUET, students are required to understand that normalization is a process of measuring and converting raw scores into a single scale and each value to be on the same scale.
 The Normalisation of marks in CUET means that the process is to measure the scores of all candidates on the same scale, i.e each student is given a percentage based on his shift score whether it is difficult or easy.
 It is introduced to answer all the questions in the mind of the students about level of questions, types of questions and other doubts.
 Candidates should work on their concepts and not think about difficulty level.
 This makes the CUET process clean and efficient.

-The CUET UG normalised marks for the corresponding percentile of each candidate will be calculated using the following process
+The CUET UG normalised marks for the corresponding percentile of each candidate will be calculated using the following process.

 Step 1.
 Convert raw scores into percentile scores